SahilC/knowledge-distill-fine-grained/README.md

 ```

-Configuration can be modified in:-
+Run configuration can be modified in:-

 ```
 config_small.gin

 ```